Safeguarding

 The pupil is never left waiting

-They see an honest panel: a teacher may not see this until school reopens — talk to a trusted adult, free 24/7 services, or 999/112 if in danger.
+They see an honest panel: a teacher may not see this until school reopens, so talk to a trusted adult, free 24/7 services, or 999/112 if in danger.

 Schools set their own hours and holidays, and can opt to alert a nominated out-of-hours contact for immediate-risk cases instead of queueing.